CA14

 (a) a copy of the notice of motion sought to be issued in the proceedings seeking a review,

-(b) an affidavit, duly sworn, verifying any facts sought to be relied on in support of the intended application,
+(b) an affidavit (not to exceed 2,000 words), duly sworn, verifying any facts sought to be relied on in support of the intended application,

 (c) any exhibits referred to in that affidavit, and